kfix/adapt-ffb-joy/README.md

 ## Open questions

-    - Can ATMega32U4 (Teensy) handle it all or is there need for more memory or calculation power?
+    - Can AT90USB1286 (Teensy++ 2.0) handle it all or is there need for more memory or calculation power?

 ## Why
 (from the original branch)